MohammadShabazuddin/Netflix-Clone/README.md

 > [!NOTE]
 >
 > Please note that the Netflix Front-End Clone provided here is not suitable for hosting on the internet due to its nature as a clone of Netflix.
-However, you can get a quick preview by visiting (https://mohammadshabazuddin.github.io/Netflix-Clone/), which is compatible with all devices.
+However, you can get a quick preview by visiting (https://mohammadshabazuddin.github.io/Netflix-Clone/)
 >

 ## Technologies Utilized